Nominations Open for the SGAC Co-Chair Election 2022

 - Be the leading example in upholding the SGAC bylaws and statutes

-- Must be held to the highest level of accountability in the organization and be able to declare any potential conflicts of interest should a situation arise
+- Must be held to the highest level of accountability in the organisation and be able to declare any potential conflicts of interest should a situation arise

 Additional skills (Preferred but not required):